siboles/siboles/README.md

 I have several internal projects that will be open-sourced shortly including:

 - A framework for automating FEA pipelines particularly for articular joint modelling and implant design

-## 📝 About Me

-I'm driven by curiosity and the challenge of translating complex physical phenomena into computational models and data-driven insights.
-My work aims to advance medical research and technology by leveraging robust engineering tools and open-source development.

 ---